 Contributions, including unconditional promises to give, are recognized as revenue in the period received.
 Conditional pledges, if received, are not recognized until the conditions on which they depend are substantially met.
 Contributions of assets other than cash, if received, are recorded at estimated fair value at the date of the gift as determined by independent appraisal or other valuation methods as deemed appropriate by management.
 Unconditional promises to give that are expected to be collected in future years are recorded at fair value which is measured at the present value of the future cash flows with discounts computed using risk-adjusted rates commensurate with the associated risks.
-Discounts on contributions receivable are amortized and recorded as additional contributions receivable is provided based upon management's judgment and consideration of various factors including prior collection history, type of contribution and nature of fundraising activity.
+Discounts on contributions receivable are amortized and recorded as additional contribution revenue in accordance with any donor-imposed restriction.
+An allowance for uncollectible contributions receivable is provided based upon management's judgment and consideration of various factors including prior collection history, type of contribution and nature of fundraising activity.